-The following is a famous open problem about Hecke operators on modular forms of level 1.
-It generalizes our above observation that the characteristic polynomial of $T_2$ on $M_k$ , for k = 12, 36, factors as a product of a linear factor and an irreducible factor.
+The following is a famous and simple to state open problem about Hecke operators on modular forms of level 1.
+It generalizes our above observation that the characteristic polynomial of T_2 on M_k , for k = 12, 36, factors as a product of a linear factor and an irreducible factor.

-Conjecture 2.40 (Maeda).
-The characteristic polynomial of $T_2$ on $S_k$ is irreducible for any k.
+Conjecture 2.39 (Maeda).
+The characteristic polynomial of T_2 on S_k is irreducible for any k.

-Kevin Buzzard observed that in several specific cases the Galois group of the characteristic polynomial of $T_2$ is the full symmetric group (see [Buz96]).
+Kevin Buzzard observed that in several specific cases the Galois group of the characteristic polynomial of T_2 is the full symmetric group (see [Buz96]).
 See also [FJ02] for more evidence for the following conjecture:

-Conjecture 2.41.
-For all primes p and all even $k \ge 2$ the characteristic polynomial of $T{p,k}$ acting on $S_k$ is irreducible.
+Conjecture 2.40.
+For all primes p and all even $k \geq 2$ the characteristic polynomial of $T{p,k}$ acting on S_k is irreducible.